pkscout/presence.tracker/README.md

 The client ID provided to the MQTT broker.

 * `mqtt_path = <str>` (default `PresenceTracker`)
-The root topic send to your MQTT broker.
+The root topic sent to your MQTT broker.

 * `tracker_location = <str>` (default `Main`)
 The location of your tracker.
-This is used as a subtopic so that you can have multiple trackers running on one location if needed.
+This is used as a subtopic so that you can have multiple trackers running on one home if needed.

 * `which_tracker = <str>` (default `bluetooth`)
 The tracker type that should be used.
 Currently bluetooth is the only supported tracker, but it is possible to add other tracker types.